tongson/omniajit/README.md

 omniajit
 ========

-Compile Lua 5.1, LuaJIT, and MoonScript source code into standalone executables.
+Compile Lua 5.1 and LuaJIT source code into standalone executables.
 This makes it easy to use them for general purpose scripting.

 Requires: GNU Make, a compiler and binutils (or equivalent).
 Installing development tools e.g. the package build-essential should have everything you need.
 Does not require autotools.<br/>
 Note: Linux 3.17+ (5 Oct 2014) and glibc 2.25+ only for getrandom().